 |Phase II: Allows persons to Self-Register in the Community System in order to be sponsored by an apprpriate authority and be added to the enterprise directory.||Spring 2015||On Target|

 |Terra Dotta is a system to collect and make available accurate, real-time data on the whereabouts of University affiliated international travelers at any point in time.
 The sole use of the information is in time of emergency.||To put a secure, accessible system in place by late Fall 2014.||On target to deliver this system in late fall of 2014.|

 Site Executive (CMS) content migration to TerminalFour (new CMS)

 |Moving content from SiteExecutive to TerminalFour will make the new web environment more searchable, accessible, and will display new branding templates consistently throughout the site.
 CITS is participating in this project, led by Communications and Public Affairs, to pilot the move of CITS content and then to assist in moving all current web content to the new TerminalFour content management system.|

 Pilot project to migrate content is nearly complete.

-CITS content will be migrated to a new site by September 20, 2014.
+CITS content has been migrated to the new site